NethermindEth/starknet-remix-plugin/README.md

 ![Plugin Manager](./docs/images/plugin-import.png)

-You should be able to activate and see the plugin now.
+You should be all set to see the magic happen!
+Activate the plugin and it should now be visible and ready to be hacked with! 🚀

-### Support and Contributions
+## Support and Contributions

-Feel free to contribute any [issues](https://github.com/NethermindEth/starknet-remix-plugin/issues) you might find, check our [good first issues](https://github.com/NethermindEth/starknet-remix-plugin/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and read our [Contribution Guidelines](https://github.com/NethermindEth/starknet-remix-plugin/blob/develop/docs/CONTRIBUTING.md).
-Join our [Discord channel](https://discord.com/invite/PaCMRFdvWT) and our [community](https://community.nethermind.io/) to connect with other users, share your experiences, and get answers to any questions you might have.
-Our community is eager to help newcomers.
+Feel free to contribute!
+Spotted any [issues](https://github.com/NethermindEth/starknet-remix-plugin/issues)?
+Head on over to our [good first issues](https://github.com/NethermindEth/starknet-remix-plugin/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or read through our [Contribution Guidelines](/docs/CONTRIBUTING.md) to get started. 📝

+Jump into our [Discord channel](https://discord.com/invite/PaCMRFdvWT) and join our thriving [community](https://community.nethermind.io/)!
+Connect with other users, share insights, and get all your questions answered.
+Our community is always eager to help newcomers! 🤝

-We hope you enjoy using the Starknet Remix Plugin and look forward to seeing the innovative ways you leverage StarkNet contracts!
+We're thrilled for you to experience the Starknet Remix Plugin, and we can't wait to see the inventive ways you'll engage with StarkNet contracts!
+Happy coding! 💡